jae0/bio.snowcrab/inst/markdown/02_survey_summary.md

 <!--

-## Preamble

-Summary 2 of 4 -- This file is designed to be an HTML document that describes and summarizes the results from the snow crab trawl survey.
+# Summary 2 of 4 -- This file is designed to be an HTML document that describes and summarizes the results from the snow crab trawl survey.

 # sens as one group
 make quarto FN=02_survey_summary.md YR=2024 DATADIR=~/bio.data/bio.snowcrab DOCTYPE=html PARAMS="-P year_assessment:2024 -P sens:1" --directory=~/bio/bio.snowcrab/inst/markdown